jpeyemi/SimPhyNI/README.md

 ## Overview

-SimPhyNI is a phylogenetically-aware framework for detecting evolutionary associations between binary traits (e.g., gene presence/absence) on microbial phylogenetic trees.
-This Snakemake pipeline automates simulation, preprocessing, and analysis tasks necessary to run SimPhyNI on genetic and phenotypic datasets like those from *E. coli* or *S. epidermidis* pangenomes.
+**SimPhyNI** (Simulation-based Phylogenetic iNteraction Inference) is a phylogenetically-aware framework for detecting evolutionary associations between binary traits (e.g., gene presence/absence, major/minor alleles, binary phenotypes) on microbial phylogenetic trees.
+This tool leverages phylogenetic infromation to correct for surious associations caused by the relatedness of sister taxa.

 This pipeline is designed to:

-* Prepare and simulate trait evolution using phylogenetic trees
+* Infer evolutionary parameters for traits (gain/loss rates, time to emergence, ancestral states)
-* Detect associations using SimPhyNI methods
+* Estimate trait co-occurence null models through independent simulation of traits
-* Output statistical results for associations and python objects for downstream analysis
+* Output statistical results for associations

 ---